medined/using-packer-to-compile-nifi/README.md

-# Using Packer and Terraform To Create AMI With S3FS Installed
+# Using Packer and Terraform To Create AMI With Apache NiFi Installed

 Using packer and terraform to install s3fs on an Amazon Image (AMI)